Pro bono – good for the community, good for lawyers too

 • Encouraging employees to get involved if they are interested.

-Most importantly - if you are interested, get involved!
-A lot of lawyers doing a little pro bono work adds up over time to make a big difference.
+If you are interested, get involved!
+A lot of lawyers doing a little pro bono work can make a big difference.

 Views expressed in our blogs are those of the authors and do not necessarily reflect those of the Law Society.